flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: IMPLEMENTATION EVALUATION

-To discuss the effects of \fliphoisting{} on the \dice{} inference algorithm, we must first briefly take a look at the compilation process.
-A \dice{} program is compiled into a binary decision diagram (BDD) along with a weight function such that probabilistic inference of the original program is reduced to weighted model counting (WMC) on the BDD~\citep{holtzen2020scaling}.
-The BDD represents all possible paths through the program and has a variable for each \flip{} made along these paths.
-Since the size of the BDD is worst-case exponential in the number of variables, and since the cost of WMC on the BDD is linear in its size, eliminating variables from the BDD can have a substantial performance benefit, exactly what our \fliphoisting{} optimization targets by sharing \flip{}s across different execution paths.
+To validate the effectiveness of this optimization in practice we implemented it in the \dice{} probabilistic programming system~\citep{holtzen2020scaling}. \dice{} supports exact inference and supports procedures, control-flow, categorical distributions on discrete values, and bounded recursion. \dice{} works by compiling a probabilistic program into a \emph{binary decision diagram} (BDD), a tractable probabilistic model that supports linear-time probabilistic inference~\citep{darwiche2002knowledge,ProbCirc20}.

-The size of a BDD is heavily dependent on the variable order used to create it.
-For each function, the \dice{} compiler generates a variable order for its compiled BDDs that is consistent with program order.
-For example, in Figure~\ref{fig:simple-ex}, the BDD variable corresponding to \lstinline{flip 0.1} will appear in the variable order before that corresponding to the \lstinline{flip 0.2} in \lstinline{z}, as they are always executed in that order.
+Unlike many other PPLs, the performance of \dice{} is extremely sensitive to the \emph{order in which variables are introduced in the program}~\citep{holtzen2020scaling}.
+This is because the variable ordering of the BDD is dictated by this order, and the size of the compiled BDD -- which is one of the primary factors that determines the runtime performance of inference for the program -- is heavily influenced by the variable order.
+For example, in Figure~\ref{fig:simple-ex}, the BDD variable corresponding to \flip{}$_1$ will appear in the variable order before the BDD variable corresponding to \flip{}$_2$, as they are always executed in that order.

+Ultimately our goal is to design an optimization that can never hurt -- and often help -- inference performance.
+Hence, it is critical in the context of \dice{} that \fh{} maintains the variable ordering of the program.
+We therefore extend the \fh{} transformation so that whenever it hoists a \flip{} it also hoists earlier \flip{}s as necessary to maintain the original order.

+\begin{definition}[Ordering-maintaining] If the ordering of the \flip{} definitions are the same between $\prog{}$ and $\hoist{}(\prog, i, j)$ -- where branches of \texttt{if}-expressions are considered interchangeable in ordering -- then $\hoist{}(\prog, i, j)$ is ordering-maintaining. \end{definition}

+We implement ordering-maintaining \fh{} by also hoisting all the \flip{}s defined in between $\ancestor{}(\prog, i, j)$ and \flip$_i$ and between $\ancestor{}(\prog, i, j)$ and \flip$_j$ to be defined right before the hoisted \flip{}.
+To minimize this extra work, we implement $\ancestor{}(\prog, i, j)$ to always return the lowest common ancestor (LCA).
+With order-maintaining \fh{}, we can state the following: